Popular Historic Pasadena Neighborhoods

 Originally referred to as Illinois Street, this modest neighborhood is predominantly residential.
 East Orange Grove is home to Vina Vieja, an off-leash dog park.

 Annexed in 1904, Garfield Heights is the second official Historic Landmark District in Pasadena and is one of the city’s oldest intact neighborhoods.
-Beautiful historic homes were mainly constructed from the late 1800s to the early 1900s.
+Builders mainly constructed beautiful historic homes from the late 1800s to the early 1900s.
 Architectural styles range from Craftsman, and Bungalows, to small vintage apartment buildings.
 The neighborhood is architecturally diverse, with over 400 homes, some constructed by notable builders.
 Garfield Heights experienced a major revitalization in the late 1990s.

-Lower Hastings Ranch: In the late 1940s, Edward H. Fickett was hired to design the Hasting Ranch tracts.
-This area was developed with predominantly single-family homes.
+Lower Hastings Ranch: In the late 1940s, Edward H. Hired to design the Hasting Ranch tracts, Fickett developed them with predominantly single-family homes.
+Builders completed the construction of Upper Hastings Ranch in phases, reaching a total of 800 homes in this area by 1951.

-The Jefferson Park neighborhood is comprised of primarily modest character homes.
-The neighborhood is both easily walkable and bikeable.
-The Jefferson Park Recreation Center is nearly 4 ½ acres and offers volleyball courts, a basketball court, a baseball diamond, and soccer and football overlays.
+Primarily consisting of modest character homes, the Jefferson Park neighborhood is both easily walkable and bikeable.
+Spanning nearly 4 ½ acres, the Jefferson Park Recreation Center features volleyball courts, a basketball court, a baseball diamond, and soccer and football overlays.

 Linda Vista and Annandale

-Most of this neighborhood’s development occurred in the 1910s.
-The next decade brought more growth as working professionals moved into the area.
-Today, Madison Heights is appreciated for both beautiful residences and luxury estates.
-Ideally situated between the South Lake Shopping District and Old Town, the neighborhood has a variety of restaurants and shops nearby.
+In the 1910s, the majority of this neighborhood’s development took place, followed by additional growth in the next decade as working professionals moved into the area.
+Today, people value Madison Heights for its beautiful residences and luxury estates.
+Ideally positioned between the South Lake Shopping District and Old Town, the neighborhood offers a variety of nearby restaurants and shops.

-Pasadena’s grandest neighborhood was built to showcase the native oaks growing in the area before the turn of the 20th century.
+Residents constructed Pasadena’s grandest neighborhood to showcase the native oaks growing in the area before the turn of the 20th century.
 Oak Knoll’s most notable estate is the former Ritz Carlton, now Langham Huntington Hotel and Spa.
-This neighborhood is known for its beautiful homes and estates designed by famous architects such as Greene & Greene, Myron Hunt, Sylvanus Marston, and Wallace Neff.
+Famous architects such as Greene & Greene, Myron Hunt, Sylvanus Marston, and Wallace Neff have designed the beautiful homes and estates in this neighborhood.

 By the 1940s, Pasadena’s housing shortage led to the development of the San Rafael neighborhood, with new homes constructed for wealthier residents.
 Predominantly residential, this neighborhood may feel isolated, but it’s still near shopping and restaurants.
 This sought-after community offers a variety of secluded, hillside properties, including some dramatic mid-century homes.
 Many homes enjoy the sweeping city, mountain, or arroyo views.

 This historic district encompasses approximately 250 homes slowly built between 1910 and 1940.
-It’s been renamed several times, having been known as a portion of Orange Heights, Clement Heights, shortened to CLEM, then renamed Heather Heights until the late 1990s when it was renamed Washington Square.
+Over the years, this area has undergone multiple name changes.
+Originally, it was known as a portion of Orange Heights, then Clement Heights, later shortened to CLEM, and subsequently renamed Heather Heights.
+Finally, in the late 1990s, it underwent another change and was officially renamed Washington Square.
 Architectural styles range from Craftsman, Tudor, English Cottage, and Spanish to Traditional.

 Are you dreaming of making Pasadena your home?
 Contact us for a 15-minute buyer consultation.
 It’s simple and free, and there is no commitment.